felucian/Ready-AI-APP-ST304/Lab_Modules/03_Blue_Green_deployments/03_Blue_Green_deployments.md

     deployment: blue
 ```

-So, switching between the faulty and healthy version is essentialy equal to change the _deployment_ property value of the selector, replacing the _spec_ structure
+So, switching between the faulty and healthy version consists in changing the _deployment_ property value of the selector, replacing the _spec_ structure

 You can achieve that step, trought _kubectl_, by executing the following commands:

-1. Start the _poller_ script to monitor the response code received from the BookService API, by executing:
+1. Start the _poller.ps1_ script to monitor the response code received from the BookService API, by executing:

     ```powershell
     C:\Lab\Tools\Poller.ps1 -PublicIP $publicIP
     ```

-2. Using another PowerShell session, prepare the new $_spec_ and $_specJson_ variables by executing the following two commands:
+2. Use the other PowerShell session to prepare the new $_spec_ and $_specJson_ variables by executing the following two commands:

    ```powershell
     $spec = '{"spec":{"selector":{"deployment":"green"}}}'